-By using survey-grade GPS in conjunction with cloud-based GIS, construction surveyors can create a real-world coordinate grid that will guide a build from start to finish.
+By integrating survey-grade GPS with cloud-based GIS, construction surveyors can establish a real-world coordinate grid to guide the building process from start to finish.

-Drones are remarkably effective tools in construction, especially when it comes to tracking project progress.
+Drones have become indispensable tools in the construction industry, especially when it comes to tracking project progress.

-Drones provide a simple and inexpensive way to visually record progress on a regular basis: giving an instant overview of site status and enabling teams to track progress over time.
+They provide a simple and cost-effective way to visually record progress on a regular basis, offering an instant overview of site status and enabling teams to track progress over time

 If you’re in the market for a drone, don’t forget to check out our construction drone buying guide.

-Using cloud GIS helps to automate as-built creation by simplifying the data collection process and providing a single place to store all project data.
+This is where Mobile GIS comes in, offering a solution that automates the as-built creation process by streamlining data collection and providing a centralized location to store all project data.

 As you can see, GIS is so much more than just mapping.

-Utilizing cloud GIS helps construction organizations streamline surveying, integrate drones effectively, and organize all data in a central location.
+Utilizing Mobile GIS helps construction organizations streamline surveying, integrate drones effectively, and organize all data in a central location.

-With Unearth's field operations platform, OnePlace, you get the power of GIS in the field without requiring any special training.
-Schedule a demo today to learn how geospatial technology can empower your field workers and streamline your data, asset, and work management.
+With Unearth's field data management platform, OnePlace, you get the power of GIS in the field without requiring any special training.

-Interested in GIS?
-Check out our articles on learning GIS, data collection tools, and free GIS software.
+Check out our articles on data collection tools, getting started with GIS, and free GIS software.